-If you’re bored with wearing your hair in the same-old/same-old loose hairstyle, why not freshen up your everyday look with a fashionable braided updo that’s elegant and sophisticated?
+If you’re bored with wearing your hair in the same-old loose hairstyle, why not freshen up your everyday look with a fashionable braided updo that’s elegant and sophisticated?

-Many braided updos can change your entire appearance and give others a new impression of your personal style.
-Braided updos are a creative, versatile, and fun way to change your look on a daily, weekly, or monthly basis.
+Many braided updos can change your entire appearance and give others a new impression of your style.
+Braided updos are a creative, versatile, and fun way to change your look daily, weekly, or monthly.

 Others are easy to fashion; all you need is a bit of patience and some simple hair tools and accessories, such as combs, clips, pins, and elastics.